 Travelling to Morocco in December: Is it a good time to visit?

-With far fewer tourists crowding the country’s popular sites and attractions during this off-peak season, travelling to Morocco in December means a more peaceful experience.
-You can more easily navigate the bustling markets and medinas of cities like Marrakech, Fes and Essaouira, as well as score some discounted accommodation deals.
+With far fewer tourists crowding the country’s most popular attractions during this off-peak season, travelling to Morocco in December means a more relaxed experience.
+You can easily navigate the souks and medinas of cities like Marrakech, Fes and Essaouira, as well as score some (slightly) discounted accommodation deals.

-Beyond the temperate weather and budget-friendly nature of a Moroccan holiday in December, this time of year also provides some of the best stargazing opportunities in the country's remote desert regions.
-With minimal light pollution and clear night skies, the Sahara offers an unparalleled canvas for observing celestial displays.
+Beyond the temperate weather and budget-friendly nature of a Moroccan holiday in December, this time of year also provides some of the best stargazing opportunities in the desert regions.
+With minimal light pollution and the overwhelmingly clear night skies, the Saharan skies are incredible!

-Read on to discover what you can expect if you’re travelling to Morocco in December, from weather to events and where to visit.
+In this article, I'll explain exactly what you can expect if you’re travelling to Morocco in December, from weather to events and the best places to visit.

 Weather in Morocco in December

-While much of the Northern Hemisphere is heading into the depths of winter, December in Morocco comes as a delightful surprise.
+While much of the Northern Hemisphere is heading into the depths of winter, December in Morocco might come as a bit of a surprise.
 Compared to the snow-blanketed landscapes found across Europe and North America, Morocco's winter climate is much more temperate.

-Throughout much of Morocco, December is one of the rainier months, so be prepared for the possibility of encountering a shower or two during your stay.
-But these passing rainstorms are a welcome sight and a chance to experience Morocco's landscapes in a different light.
-The Atlas Mountains, in particular, may see more substantial precipitation, especially at higher elevations, so be sure to pack appropriate wet-weather gear.
+Throughout much of Morocco, December is one of the rainier months, so be prepared for a shower or two during your stay.
+The Atlas Mountains, in particular, may see more substantial rainfall, especially at higher elevations.
+Be sure to pack appropriate wet-weather gear!

 Visiting Morocco in December